The Importance of Refreshing CPR Skills: Continuing Education

 • Ensure that the AED pads are placed correctly, following the device’s instructions.

-Understanding the differences in CPR techniques across age groups is not just a matter of theoretical knowledge; it is vital for practical, effective response in real-life emergencies.
+Understanding the differences in CPR techniques across age groups is not just a matter of theoretical knowledge; it is vital for effective response in real-life emergencies.
 Proper training and certification are essential for ensuring that individuals can perform CPR correctly for each age group.
+CPR classes, available in both online and blended learning formats, are crucial for preparing participants with the necessary skills and confidence to respond to emergencies effectively.
 Here’s why:

 • Targeted Education: